 When planning to place a child for adoption, one of the most common concerns that expectant mothers have is which type of adoption is best for their needs.
-Closed and open adoptions both have their own benefits and drawbacks, which can make it difficult for you as a birth mother to determine which route you should take.
-That’s why it’s crucial to take the time to identify your personal goals and determine what you want to get out of the process before you make a decision.
+Closed and open adoptions both have their own benefits and drawbacks, which can make it difficult for you, as a birth mother, to determine which route you should take.
+That’s why it is crucial to take the time to identify your personal goals and determine what you want to get out of the process before you make a decision.

 First, it’s important to understand exactly the different types of communication agreements with an adoption.
 No matter what questions you have when making an adoption plan, we have all the information you need to answer them.
 Here’s everything you need to know about closed adoptions and whether this choice is appropriate for your needs.

 A closed adoption is an arrangement in which no contact takes place between the adoptive family and birth family.
 There is also no identifying information about either family exchanged between the two parties.
 However, you will typically be expected to share some basic, non-identifying information about your family and child with the adoptive family.
 This exchange of information takes place before you sign your consent for adoption, and it allows the adoptive family to learn more about your child and background.
 For instance, the medical records during your pregnancy are necessary for the adoptive family to see.
 All identifying information will be redacted (removed) prior to allowing the adoptive parents to see your medical records.
 Additionally, it is important for adoptive parents to know your family’s medical history.
 For instance, is there a history of cancer in your family?

 It’s also important to know that all court records are sealed.
 This means that no one can access those records.
 The purpose of doing this is to protect your right to privacy.
 If you would like your child to be able to find you after they reach age 18, there is the Florida Adoption Reunion Registry or a document can be signed stating that the adoption entity can provide that information to the adoptee after they reach age 18.